aravind-mohandas/karpathy-zero-to-hero/README.md

 # Neural Networks: Zero to Hero 🚀

 This repository contains my implementations and notes from Andrej Karpathy’s *Neural Networks: Zero to Hero* lecture series.
-The goal is to deeply understand how modern neural networks work — by building everything from scratch, step by step.
+The goal is to deeply understand how modern neural networks and Large Language Models work — by building everything from scratch, step by step.

 ---